Sn0wCooder/ExtensifyIPAs/README.md

 ![Help 4](img/help4.png "Help 4")

-* Wait for Cydia Impactor to finish then open YouTube on your iOS device.
+* Wait for Cydia Impactor to finish then open the app on your iOS device.

 Want to sideload UnlimApps ++ IPAs?
 Go [here](https://github.com/JMccormick264/PPAppsIPARepo)!